 In any of these instances, Dr. Shetty and our team of dental professionals can bring back your healthy, natural-looking smile with dental crowns, also called caps.
 A crown can return structure, strength, and function to any tooth.
 Designed to fit snugly and function as a healthy tooth, a crown can protect a tooth from further damage and preserve the jaw's correct natural alignment.

 Porcelain crowns can be used to correct a number of dental problems.
-Some of these include when there is:
+Some of these include:

-When you return to Dental Designs of New England and the permanent crown is placed, you can care for it as you do your natural teeth.
+After you return to Dental Designs of New England and your permanent crown is placed, you can care for it as you do your natural teeth.
 Conscientious brushing twice a day and daily flossing will protect the base of your crown from bacterial growth.
 Be sure to see us at least two times each year for professional cleanings and a preventive exam, too.

 Before you commit to a dental crown, you likely want to know its price.
 After all, the expense will influence whether treatment fits your budget.
 The truth, though, is that the cost of dental crowns varies by patient.
 You’ll need to consult our dentists in-person to get an exact service estimate.
 That said, we at Dental Designs of New England will ensure your care if affordable and meets your needs.
 To find out how that would work, keep reading or book a visit with your office!

 Once we’ve given you an oral exam, our office can assess the factors that’ll set your crown treatment’s cost.
 These factors include: